lizzybrooks/code-based-art/week2/tutorials/Response.md

 ## Week 2: Responsive drawing in Processing

 Code that responds to input from the mouse, keyboard, and other devices has to run continuously.
 To make this happen, place the lines that update inside de **draw()** function.
+The code within the **draw()** block runs from top to botoom, then repeats until you quit the program.

 1.